Heart-Shaped Box: Reception

-The "Heart-Shaped Box" music video was the number one most played music video on MTV in the US as recorded by Billboard magazine on November 20, 1993.
+The "Heart-Shaped Box" music video was the number one most played music video for four weeks on MTV in the US as recorded by Billboard magazine.
 It was also number one on Canada's MuchMusic Countdown for two weeks in November 1993.
 The video won two MTV Video Music Awards in 1994, for Best Alternative Video and for Best Art Direction.
 Since the ceremony was held after Cobain's suicide in April 1994, the awards were accepted by surviving bandmembers Grohl, Novoselic and Smear.
 "Heart-Shaped Box" also topped the music video category in the 1993 Village Voice Pazz & Jop critics' poll.
-The video was also aired on MTV Europe and The Box.
+The video was also placed into active rotation on MTV Europe and power play on The Box in the UK and Ireland.
+It was also played on Rage in Australia.

 Cobain was pleased with the video, saying that it came "closer to what I've seen in my mind, to what I've envisioned, than any other video."
 Novoselic agreed that "Anton did a beautiful job on that video."
 Cobain later asked Corbijn to direct a video for "Pennyroyal Tea", but Corbijn refused, saying that he felt "the 'Heart-Shaped Box' video was so good, I could never make a video that was as good or better."
 According to Corbijn, Cobain responded by telling him he would "never make another video if you don't do it.
 And he didn't."

 Legacy

 In 2011, NME ranked the song's music video at number 22 on its of the "100 Greatest Music Videos".
-That same year, Time magazine ranked "Heart-Shaped Box" at number 10 on its list of "The 30 All-Time Best Music Videos", where it was described as "beautiful and ... terrible".
+That same year, Time magazine placed "Heart-Shaped Box" on its list of "The 30 All-Time Best Music Videos", where it was described as "beautiful and ... terrible".

 In February 2016, Grohl reunited with actress Kelsey Rohr, who played the girl in the "Heart-Shaped Box" music video 23 years earlier, at the age of six.
 Rohr stated that "Today reminded me that I peaked at 6 years old but I was the most badass kid on the playground.
 Today was the absolute coolest.
 Or in Dave's words seeing each other today was a 'historic moment'!
 What a legend!"

+In 2024, the song was featured in the ending of the Season 4 finale of The Boys.